George Washington’s Army And Me

 Currently in Development, 1663 Media Arts, LLC presents an Adventurous, Family Friendly Film based on the popular Illustrated Children’s Book “George Washington’s Army And Me” by renowned Author and Illustrator Michael Dooling.

-A young boy yearns for home on the farm; but for now, like many woman and children in 1778, Elijah follows his father, a soldier in George Washington’s Revolutionary War Army.
+A young boy yearns for home on the farm; but for now, like many women and children in 1778, Elijah follows his father, a soldier in George Washington’s Revolutionary War Army.

 When his Pa does not return to camp from the Battle of Monmouth, Elijah decides he must find him.
 “Elijah sneaks out of camp in the middle of the night and the adventure begins: he falls into a creek, encounters a frightening Indian, a mangy dog, is chased by British soldiers, has a pistol cocked just two inches from his face, and even finds himself playing draughts with General Washington.”